georgeolivares/covid_dataset/README.md

 Another struggle I had during the analysis is that, it doesn't matter how effective the countries were facing the pandemic.
 Vaccines and beds in hospitals could only do so much to lower the growth rate of cases around the world.
 So, even if vaccines and beds had a positive impact in the death rate. you wouldn't be able to see any relationship between one variable vs another.
 It was like trying to stop a big truck at full speed putting small bumps in front of it.
 It helps, but it is not enough.

+The same applies to the relationship between vaccines applied vs the amount of daily cases and the relationship between vaccines applied and daily cases growth rate.
+Vaccines, beds, lockdown... it all helps to a certain point, but it is still not enough.

 ```sql
 select location, max(date), max(total_deaths_per_million) ,
 hospital_beds_per_thousand from owid_covid_data_csv ocdc